What is the Best Sander for Deck Refinishing? (2023)

 Importance of Power Washing

-Before sanding the deck, we encourage you to consider pressure washing the entire area first.
+Before sanding the deck, consider pressure washing the entire area first.
 Using a power washer will reveal if the deck has heaved wood fibers.
 You can also do this to do a pressure test on the material.

 How to Properly Sand for Every Refinishing Job + Get Rid of the Sanding Dust